-- Application to Foreign Contracts: Section 74 of CRA says that the CRA protections apply despite a choice of foreign law if the consumer contract has a "close connection" with the United Kingdom.
-The fairness of Nifty's T&Cs governing law agreement itself did not receive much attention in this case (as it will be a matter for trial of one of Mr Soleymani's substantive claims, should that ever take place).
-However, Article 6 of the Rome I Regulation (which continues to apply in England post-Brexit6) provides that the governing law will be that of the consumer's place of habitual residence and, while choice of law agreements are permitted, it is so long as they do not deprive the consumer of the protection afforded to them by the law of their home state. - Unfair Terms: The CRA (s.62) says that an unfair term of a consumer contract does not bind the consumer and unfair means "contrary to the requirement of good faith, it causes a significant imbalance in the parties' rights and obligations under the contract to the detriment of the consumer."
-The CRA (s.71(2)) requires the court to consider whether a term is unfair of its own motion. - Potentially Unfair Arbitration: Part 1 of Schedule 2 to the CRA contains an indicative list of terms that may be regarded as unfair and includes an agreement to "take disputes exclusively to arbitration not covered by legal provisions, ..."7 Section 89(3) of the Arbitration Act 1996 says that the CRA applies regardless of the law of the arbitration agreement. - Automatically Unfair Arbitration: The Arbitration Act 1996 (s.91) plus delegated legislation deems an agreement unfair automatically (under the CRA) where a claim is less than £5,000.
+Section 74 of the CRA says that the CRA protections apply despite a choice of foreign law if the consumer contract has a "close connection" with the United Kingdom.
+The fairness of Nifty's T&Cs governing law agreement itself did not receive much attention in this case (as it will be a matter for trial of one of Soleymani's substantive claims, should that ever take place).
+However, article 6 of the EU Rome I Regulation (which continues to apply in England post-Brexit)(5) provides that the governing law will be that of the consumer's place of habitual residence and choice of law agreements are only permitted so long as they do not deprive the consumer of the protection afforded to them by the law of their home state.

+Unfair terms

+Section 62 of the CRA says that an unfair term of a consumer contract does not bind the consumer and "unfair" means "contrary to the requirement of good faith, it causes a significant imbalance in the parties' rights and obligations under the contract to the detriment of the consumer".
+The CRA (section 71(2)) requires the court to consider whether a term is unfair of its own motion.

+Potentially unfair arbitration

+Part 1 of Schedule 2 to the CRA contains an indicative list of terms that may be regarded as unfair and includes an agreement to "take disputes exclusively to arbitration not covered by legal provisions".
+(6) Section 89(3) of the Arbitration Act 1996 says that the CRA applies regardless of the law of the arbitration agreement.